Skip to content

 }

-Parsing while loop isn’t different from parsing if-s in almost any way.
-You need to read condition and contents.
+Parsing a while loop isn’t really that different from parsing an if statement.
+Simply read the condition and contents.

 ⚠️ Implementation